dcsil/rails-tutorial/sections/4_data_model_p1.md

 This attribute is a little more intriguing.
 We need to store the password in a secure way.
 There are a number of ways to do this securely such as using bcrypt, Rails' built in encryption, usin a gem like Devise to handle user auth, and others.

 While we won't go in depth on these in this section, here is an overview of some of the options.
-We will look at these more in depth later on in the course.
+We will look at these more in depth later on in the tutorial.

 #### Rails' built in encryption